RandomInternetPreson/Lucid_Vision/README.md

 Starting out with the basics and understanding how to talk with your vision models:

-Scroll down past where you would normally type something to the LLM
+Scroll down past where you would normally type something to the LLM, you do not need a large language model loaded to use this function.
 ![image](https://github.com/RandomInternetPreson/Lucid_Vision/assets/6488699/227ff483-5041-46a7-9b5b-a8f9dd3c673e)

 Start out by interacting with the vision models without involvement of a seperate LLM model by pressing the `Ask Vision Model` button